This review is based on the opinion of coLanguage.

 At coLanguage, conversation isn’t a “bonus”, it’s the core of what we do.
 Our conversation classes are designed to simulate real-life situations, so you can learn by doing, not just studying.
 We believe in social learning, because it keeps you motivated, accountable, and engaged.

 And yes!
 You can start speaking even if you're a beginner.
-We use practical sentence patterns, easy vocabulary, and repeatable formats to help you build confidence step by step.
 The sooner you speak, the sooner you’ll feel like you're actually learning the language.

 While apps and textbooks can help, learning Dutch with a professional teacher offers structure and support that self-study often lacks.